Hong Kong protests take a deadly turn as student killed in fall

 The university "urges all students to stay calm and exercise restraint at this difficult time, to avoid any further conflicts or tragedies from happening."

-Vigils are expected to be held in eight districts throughout the city with a moment of silence to commemorate Chow.
+Vigils were planned in eight districts throughout the city with a moment of silence to commemorate Chow.
 Organizers have encouraged mourners to bring flowers and candles, instead of burning incense, because Chow was Christian.

+Despite the calls to keep the gatherings peaceful, local media reported that some districts saw tear gas fired to disperse growing crowds.
+Several subway stations were also shut down.

 More protests are planned through the weekend and risk turning violent with the momentum built following Chow's death.